-- Uncertain requirements - Unprecedented efforts (i.e., estimates unavailable) - Infeasible design - Competing quality attribute requirements that affect solution selection and design - Unavailable technology - Unrealistic schedule estimates or allocation - Inadequate staffing and skills - Cost or funding issues - Uncertain or inadequate subcontractor capability - Uncertain or inadequate supplier capability - Inadequate communication with actual or potential customers or with their representatives - Disruptions to the continuity of operations - Regulatory constraints (e.g. security, safety, environment)
+- Uncertain requirements - Unprecedented efforts (i.e., estimates unavailable) - Infeasible design - Competing quality attribute requirements that affect service system solution selection and design - Architectural decisions that affect quality attribute requirements (e.g., for capacity and availability) for the service system, or business objectives - Unavailable technology - Unrealistic schedule estimates or allocation - Inadequate staffing and skills - · Cost or funding issues - Uncertain or inadequate subcontractor capability - Uncertain or inadequate supplier capability - Inadequate communication with actual or potential customers or with their representatives - Disruptions to the continuity of operations - Regulatory constraints (e.g. security, safety, environment)

 Many of these sources of risk are accepted without adequately planning for them.
 Early identification of both internal and external sources of risk can lead to early identification of risks.
-Risk mitigation plans can then be implemented early in the project to preclude occurrence of risks or reduce consequences of their occurrence.
+Risk mitigation plans can then be implemented early in the work to preclude occurrence of risks or reduce consequences of their occurrence.

 2. Determine risk categories.